 Fit influences your bass response and isolation

-How earbuds fit in your ears contributes greatly to the way they sound and to how well they block environmental noise.
+How earbuds fit in your ears contributes greatly to their sound and to how well they block environmental noise.
 If your earbuds don’t sound bassy enough, try different ear tips to adjust the fit, and avoid earbuds that don’t seal the ear canal.
-For instance, Apple AirPods (2nd generation) have an open seal design that doesn’t seal the ear canal adequately, and these don’t sound very bassy to a lot of listeners.
+For instance, Apple AirPods (2nd generation) have an open-seal design that doesn’t seal the ear canal adequately, and these don’t sound very bassy to many listeners.

 Apple revised the design with the AirPods (3rd generation) so that you can hear bass a bit better, but it’s not as good as the sealed fit of the Apple AirPods Pro (2nd generation).
 The bass volume of the AirPods Pro (2nd generation) more closely mirrors our preferred curve compared to the unsealed AirPods, and part of that is because of an improved fit.
 Simply put, you gain a more predictable and consistent listening experience when you have earbuds with ear tips you can swap to fit your ears.